Publications

 First Author Publications

-(6) Yahalomi, D. A. et al. “The democratic detrender: Ensemble-Based Removal of the Nuisance Signal in Stellar Time-Series Photometry.”
-Submitted to AAS Journals, link (2024).
+(7) Yahalomi, D. A. et al. “The democratic detrender: Ensemble-Based Removal of the Nuisance Signal in Stellar Time-Series Photometry.”
+Accepted to ApJS, arXiv link (2026).

 (5) Yahalomi, D. A. et al. “The Exoplanet Edge: Planets Do Not Induce Observable Transit Timing Variations with a Dominant Transit Timing Variation Period Faster than Half Their Orbital Period .”
 The Astrophysics Journal Letters, 984, L67, (2025).